Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 I use apple cider vinegar for every animal on our homestead.
 It helps with our pig’s hair and skin by making them healthier and shiny.
 It also helps internally.
 Apple cider vinegar helps regulate gut health and keep pests at a distance.

-Here’s how I use it: Add 1 to 2 cups of ACV per 20 gallons of water, make sure to keep a fresh bowl of water, so they don’t dehydrate just in case they are picky about the ACV.
+Here’s how I use it: Add 1 to 2 cups of ACV per 20 gallons of water, and make sure to keep a fresh bowl of water so they don’t dehydrate just in case they are picky about the ACV.
 You can also add it to their food.
 I usually use about a teaspoon or two daily.
-It helps keep the taste of AVC down, so they will more likely eat it if they’re a picky pig.
+It helps keep the taste of AVC down, so they will more likely eat it if they’re picky pig.

 Daily Brushing